 Note: This map shows the trend in egg-laying dates of the Pied flycatcher across Europe (1980-2004).
 Dots: weather stations used to calculate changes in local egg-laying dates (derived from temperature data); triangles: location of Pied flycatcher laying date time series.

-- Climate change and timing of avian breeding and migration throughout Europe provided by University of Groningen
+Both, C. and Marvelde, L., 2007.
+Climate change and timing of avian breeding and migration throughout Europe.
+Climate Research 35: 93105.

 As spring temperatures increased in Europe over the past 30 years, many organisms responded by advancing the timing of their growth and reproduction.